OneUp27/oneup27.github.io/_posts/2019-05-23-my-first-blog-post.markdown

 No journey is without it's rough patches.
 I can rremrember a two-week span where I did nothing to further my skills and I'd lost interest in the field.
 I still have crappy days where I get very little done.
 Sometimes it feels like I'm not going anywhere.

-But if you compare where I'm at now to where I was 3 months ago, it's actually pretty rremarkable:
+But if you compare where I'm at now to where I was 3 months ago, it's actually pretty remarkable:

 * I went from 0 knowledge of Unix to being able to navigate and edit my files, deploy software, and download files or even entire websites, straight from the terminal
 * I studied Linux's history, the way it works and set up multiple versions of the OS on different devices.